Medical expert of the article

 Differential diagnosis

-As for malignant tumors, they are most often found in men from 20 to 40 years old.
-The most common development of such processes occurs from the germ cells, as a result of which a teratoma or seminoma is formed.
-Tumors are thickened edema that covers all parts of the testicle.
+As for malignant tumors, they are most often found in men aged 20 to 40 years.
+The most common development of such processes occurs from germ cells, resulting in the formation of teratoma or seminoma.
+Tumors are compacted edema, covering all parts of the testicle.
 Many patients complain of severe pain.

-An enlarged, painful and reddened scrotum can also indicate damage to other organs, even those that are located relatively far from the external genitalia.
-For example, blood can flow into the scrotum as a result of abdominal trauma, and in newborns, due to adrenal hemorrhage.
+An enlarged, painful, and reddened scrotum may also indicate damage to other organs, even those located relatively far from the external genitalia.
+For example, blood may flow into the scrotum as a result of abdominal trauma, and in newborns, as a result of hemorrhage into the adrenal gland.

-With a small hematocele, treatment may be limited to conservative measures:
+In case of a small hematocele, treatment may be limited to conservative measures:

 - taking analgesics, anti-inflammatory drugs;

-Conservative therapy consists of the following activities:
+Conservative therapy consists of the following measures:

-- the use of a suspensor;
+- use of a suspensory;

 - applying cold to the scrotum;

-- taking analgesics and non-steroidal anti-inflammatory drugs;
+- taking analgesics and nonsteroidal anti-inflammatory drugs;

 - strict bed rest for at least two days;